dickensas/smartlexer/README.md

      .\gradlew assemble

-Then execute bellow task to start the OpenGL Window
+Then execute bellow task to start the application window

      .\gradlew run